 The job: Empty your pockets

-And raid the piggy bank, because it’s tradition for the father of the bride to foot the bill for the wedding.
+It’s time to raid the piggy bank because it’s traditional for the father of the bride to foot the bill for the wedding.
 That’s no picnic, because research reported by This is Money shows the average cost of wedding in the UK now tops a whopping £27,000.